jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga.rst

          [0, 1, 1, 1, 1, 0, 0, 0, 0, 1]]

-* The number of chromosomes within the population is defined by some hyperparameter
+* The number of chromosomes within the population is defined by a hyperparameter called ``POPULATION_SIZE``
 * Each chromosome is randomly generated
 * Below is an example of how one could create a population for this problem in Python